9.5 Data Quality, Prevalence, Incidence, and Outcome Monitoring

 - Administration includes data collection and analysis for wound care practice.

-- Prevalence measures existing cases at a point or period, while incidence tracks new cases over time.
+- Prevalence counts existing cases at a point or period; incidence counts new cases over time.

 - Data quality depends on consistent definitions, measurement methods, timing, and source documentation.

-- The exam may test whether the candidate uses data to improve systems rather than blame individuals.
+- The exam tests whether the candidate uses data to improve systems rather than blame individuals.

 Data quality for wound care improvement

 The Administration domain includes data collection and analysis.
-In wound care, data may describe prevalence, incidence, risk scores, wound measurements, healing progress, infection concerns, support surface use, dressing adherence, referral timing, and discharge outcomes.
-The exam is not asking candidates to become statisticians.
-It is asking whether they can use basic data carefully.
+In wound care, data describe prevalence, incidence, risk scores, wound measurements, healing progress, infection concerns, support-surface use, dressing adherence, referral timing, and discharge outcomes.
+The exam does not turn you into a statistician; it checks whether you use basic measures carefully.

 Prevalence counts existing cases in a defined group at a point in time or during a period.
-Incidence counts new cases that develop over a defined period.
-That difference matters in pressure injury prevention.
-A unit may have many existing pressure injuries on admission, but few new facility-acquired injuries.
-Another unit may have low prevalence today but a rising incidence trend that signals a prevention failure.
+Incidence counts only new cases that develop over a defined period.
+The difference drives pressure injury programs.
+A unit may carry many pressure injuries present on admission yet generate few new facility-acquired injuries, while another unit shows low prevalence today but a rising incidence trend that signals a prevention failure.
+Facility-acquired pressure injuries (FAPI) are tracked separately from those present on admission (POA) precisely because incidence, not prevalence, reflects the care the facility delivered.

 | Data concept | Plain meaning | WCC scenario use |